Terfa-web/demo-repo/README.md

 # demo-repo
-some discription about our project
+some discription about our project.
+I just edited the ReadMe file now.